Hoerwi/openXTalk-Widget-CustomRect2/README.md

 The Label of the widget could be rotated.

-Name: ShowTopLeft
+Name: ShowTopLeft / ShowTopRight / ShowBottomLeft /ShowBottomRight
 Type: property

-Syntax: set showTopLeft of <widget> to true|false
+  set showTopLeft of widget to true|false

 Summary: the round of the corner can be toggled on or off

-Name: ShowTopRight
-Type: property

-Syntax: set showTopRight of <widget> to true|false

-Summary: the round of the corner can be toggled on or off

-Name: ShowBottomLeft
-Type: property

-Syntax: set showBottomLeft of <widget> to true|false

-Summary: the round of the corner can be toggled on or off

-Name: ShowBottomRight
-Type: property

-Syntax: showBottomRight of <widget> to true|false

-Summary: the round of the corner can be toggled on or off

 Name: rotLabel
 Type: property

-Syntax: set the rotLabel of <widget> to <Number>
+  set the rotLabel of widget to Number

 Summary: The label of the widget can be adjusted 360°

-Name: TopLeftRadius
+Name: TopLeftRadius / TopRightRadius / BottomLeftRadius / BottomRightRadius
 Type: property

-Syntax: set TopLeftRadius of <widget> to <Number>
+  set TopLeftRadius of widget to Number

-Name: TopRightRadius
-Type: property

-Syntax: set TopRightRadius of <widget> to <Number>

-Summary: The Radius of the Corner, should not set over 75

-Name: BottomLeftRadius
-Type: property

-Syntax: set BottomLeftRadius of <widget> to <Number>

-Summary: The Radius of the Corner, should not set over 75

-Name: BottomRightRadius
-Type: property

-Syntax: set BottomRightRadius of <widget> to <Number>

 Summary: The Radius of the Corner, should not set over 75